spide15/warehouse-supply-chain-system/README.md

 ## Business Problem & Solution

 **Problem:**
 Rural institutions (schools, clinics, anganwadis) often face challenges with manual, paper-based supply chain processes.
-This leads to delays, stockouts, lack of transparency, and inefficient procurement, making it hard to track inventory, manage suppliers, and make data-driven decisions.
+This leads to delays, stockouts, lack of transparency, and inefficient procurement, making it hard to track inventory, manage sellers, and make data-driven decisions.

 **Solution:**
 This platform digitizes and streamlines the entire supply chain process:
 - Provides real-time inventory tracking and product management.
-- Enables employees to request products and track their status.
+- Enables buyers to request products and track their status.
-- Allows suppliers to add/manage products and handle requests efficiently.
+- Allows sellers to add/manage products and handle requests efficiently.
 - Gives admins full visibility into all products, requests, and analytics.
 - Automates notifications, approvals, and analytics (KPIs, demand forecasting).
-- Supports supplier onboarding and approval for quality control.
+- Supports seller onboarding and approval for quality control.
 - Includes a chatbot for user support and platform guidance.
 - Ensures a user-friendly, responsive interface for all roles.

 ## User Roles & Responsibilities

-### Employee
+### Buyer
 - Search and view available products.
 - Raise purchase requests for products in stock.
 - Track the status of their requests and receive notifications.
 - Rate products after approved purchase.
 - Use analytics to make informed decisions.

-### Supplier
+### Seller
 - Register and get approved by admin before selling.
 - Add, update, and manage their own products.
 - View and respond to purchase requests for their products (approve/reject).